neuton/resume/resume.md

 :   **Co-lecturer, Introduction to Molecular Physics**;
     *University of Trento, Italy*

-    A course for biologists and computer scientists from the ground up to the basics of quantum theory of molecular interactions.
+    Co-lectured a course on molecular physics for biology and computer science students, from the ground-up to the basics of quantum theory of molecular interactions.
+    Composed lectures on the introductory hands-on mixture of multivariable calculus, mathematical physics and quantum mechanics.

 2017 / 2018
 :   **Teaching assistant, Quantum Field Theory**;
     *Johannes Gutenberg University of Mainz, Germany*

-    Led seminars on solving exercises.
+    Led classes on solving exercises on introductory quantum field theory.
+    Graded homeworks and final exam.

 2017
 :   **Teaching assistant, Quantum Mechanics**;
     *Johannes Gutenberg University of Mainz, Germany*

-    Supervised creation and assembly of exercises for students.
+    Supervised creation and assembly of exercises and final exam for undergrad physics students for the introductory quantum mechanics course.

 2016 / 2017
 :   **Teaching assistant, Advanced Quantum Mechanics**;
     *Johannes Gutenberg University of Mainz, Germany*

-    Led seminars on solving exercises.
+    Led classes on solving exercises on relativistic many-body theory / quantum field theory and graded students' homeworks.

 Publications